-One of the amazing things about the periodic table is that it shows you patterns in the elements – for example, all the group 1 metals react similarly when exposed to water.
-There are some very good reasons for these reactions to do with how the electrons line up in the atoms.
-Here we will be looking at Group 1 on the periodic table, and some of the fascinating properties that they have.
+One of the amazing things about the periodic table is that it shows you patterns in the elements – for example, all the Group 1 metals react similarly when exposed to water.
+There are some very good reasons for these reactions which is to do with how the electrons line up in the atoms.
+Here, we will be looking at the elements in Group 1 in the periodic table and some of the fascinating properties that they have.

-Group One elements in the periodic table are called the alkali metals.
+Group 1 elements in the periodic table are called the alkali metals.
 They are lithium, sodium, potassium, caesium and rubidium.
 Can you find them on a periodic table?
-They are all called group 1 elements because they all have just one electron in their outer shell.
-Just take a look at their electrons structure below.
+They are called Group 1 elements because they all have just one electron in their outer shell.
+Take a look at their electron structure below:

 They all react vigorously with air and water, so they must be stored in oil to stop air or water getting to them – it could cause an explosion.

 Sodium is more reactive than lithium, and potassium is more reactive than sodium.
-You can tell, because potassium reacts extremely vigorously and quickly with water, whereas, lithium less quickly and vigorously.
+You can tell this because potassium reacts extremely vigorously and quickly with water, whereas lithium reacts less quickly and vigorously.
 As for caesium and rubidium - their reaction is.... explosive!
-So, you might have noticed by now that as you go down the periodic table you are increasing the reactiveness of the elements.
+So, you might have noticed by now that as you go down the periodic table, you are increasing the reactiveness of the elements.

-“But why are they called the alkali metals” I hear you cry from the rooftops.
-Well- fear not, the answer is here!
-Here is the general chemical equation, what do you notice about the second side?
+“But why are they called the alkali metals?”
+I hear you cry from the rooftops.
+Well, fear not, the answer is here!
+Here is the general chemical equation - what do you notice about the right-hand side?

 metal + water metal hydroxide + hydrogen

-So, if we where reacting lithium with water, it would look like this
+So, if we were reacting lithium with water, it would look like this

 And if we were to use potassium instead, it would look like this: